ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 ### Config Files

 Many dependencies also require configuration.
-Apply code fences in your configuration files for the same result.
+Apply Eject Fences in your configuration files for the same result.

 ```elixir